-Completed Section B forms for provision validated by other universities will be seen by National Ministry Team only (and equivalent bodies in the partner churches where appropriate) and the relevant university if the TEI chooses to share it with that university.
+Completed Section B forms for provision validated by other universities will be seen by Ministry Development Team only (and equivalent bodies in the partner churches where appropriate) and the relevant university if the TEI chooses to share it with that university.

-ASE submissions are reviewed by the National Ministry Team (and equivalent bodies in the partner churches where appropriate) and Durham University (Section B only).
+ASE submissions are reviewed by the Ministry Development Team (and equivalent bodies in the partner churches where appropriate) and Durham University (Section B only).
 TEIs also offering programmes validated by other universities will need to follow the church’s quality assurances process, and, additionally, to observe any requirements of partner universities academic review procedures.
 Durham will not have sight of Section B material relating to the delivery or quality assurance of taught programmes validated by other universities, or of non-validated programmes.

-TEIs are asked to submit both Sections A and Section B forms to the National Ministry Team; the relevant Section B forms will then be shared with Durham.
+TEIs are asked to submit both Sections A and Section B forms to the Ministry Development Team; the relevant Section B forms will then be shared with Durham.
 The deadline for ASE submissions is in November each year.
 See our Common Awards Calendar for this year’s specific submission deadline.
 While the deadline for the submission of these reports is November, TEIs are welcome to complete this process at the most appropriate time in light of their contexts and the conclusion of their academic year.